pemcg/manageiq-automation-howto-guide/chapter5/the_most_commonly_used_evm_objects.md

 ##$evm and the Workspace

-When we program in the CloudForms Automation Engine, we access everything through a single _$evm_ variable.
+When we program in the CloudForms Automation Engine, we access everything through a single _$evm_ variable, and for this reason it is sometimes referred to as the _Workspace_.

 This variable is actually an instance of an _MiqAeService_ object (defined in _/var/www/miq/vmdb/lib/miq\_automation\_engine/engine/miq\_ae\_service.rb_ on the appliance), which contains over forty methods.
 In practice we generally only use a few of these methods, most commonly:

 ```
 $evm.root